yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

     The glow rendering technique was developed with guidance from ChatGPT.
     *Used to make the “note circles” feel luminous and alive, matching the dream‑like quality of the music.*

-  The assistant explained how to simulate a soft radial glow by:
+  The AI assistant explained how to simulate a soft radial glow by:
     - Drawing multiple semi‑transparent ellipses of increasing radius
     - Reducing alpha per layer to create a smooth falloff
     - Introducing slight colour shifts for depth